barumau/pandunia/english/index.md

 - As a constructed language, Pandunia is completely regular – there are no exceptions.
 - Pandunia is truly international!
 Words of Pandunia are world words, which are borrowed from many languages all across the globe, including the top-10 most widely spoken languages of the world.

-## Should I learn it now?

-Maybe!
-Pandunia is still under construction.
-The grammar is stable but some words can still be changed.
-If you like to learn constructed languages and help to improve them, you should learn Pandunia and help us!
-But if you want to learn a complete language that is ready now, probably you should consider learning some other language like Esperanto or Lidepla.
-Remember, you can always come back to Pandunia later!

 ## Learning material

 - [Mini lessons with pictures](http://www.pandunia.info/pandunia/mini_darse.html)